xhajnal/DiPS/README.md

 ## HOW TO CITE US

 <a name="one"> </a>
-[1] M. Hajnal, T. Petrov, D. Safranek, and M. Nouvian, Data-informed parameter synthesis for population Markov chains In: International Workshop on Hybrid Systems Biology.
-Springer, Cham, 2019.
+[1] M. Hajnal, M. Nouvian, D. Safranek, and T. Petrov, Data-informed parameter synthesis for population Markov chains In: International Workshop on Hybrid Systems Biology.
+Springer, 2019.
 To appear.